Lawrencium77/cuda_mlp/README.md

 ## TODO

 * Linting.
+* Switch to CMake.
+* log-sum exp trick for softmax + CE/
 * I think there's a misunderstanding in how I launch the softmax kernel.
 Rows-cols confusion.
+* Why are larger batch sizes giving NaNs?
 * Consider all of the synchronisation statements.
 Are these slowing me down loads?
-* Why are larger batch sizes giving NaNs?
-* Switch to CMake.
-* Surely there is a refactor required for lots of parts of the codebase.
+Will it require a PyTorch-style caching allocator?
 * Proper tests.
 * Plotting.
-* log-sum exp trick for softmax + CE/
 * Faster kernels, e.g. tiled matmuls.